nsmirosh/Nippy/README.md

   - [x] Add operator overloading for accessing points
   - [x] Remove dependency on shape center in Shape class
   - [x] Implement moving the matching shape on touch instead of long press
+  - [ ] Gather the requirements and post a job to find the the designers that will help design the game
   - [ ] Implement 90% test coverage for GameViewModel
   - [ ] Implement 90% test coverage for CoordinateUtils
   - [ ] Implement 90% test coverage for ShapeUtils